 Each district has one Main Admin account.
 This is the account that controls district-wide account settings.

 The Main Admin account has a module called Control Center, which is not available in any other account type.

-The Main Admin account is set up while onboarding with your Otus Technology Coach.
+The Main Admin account is set up during Onboarding with your Otus Technology Coach.

-Any teacher account can be given admin permissions, which would officially designate them as a Admin (their account will switch from a teacher account to a Admin account).
+Any teacher account can be given admin permissions, which would officially designate them as an Admin (their account will switch from a teacher account to an Admin account).
 This is done through the Main Admin account.